 To all those who thought the Netherlands didn’t have a summer worth speaking of, think again.
 With temperatures climbing to 30 degrees celsius this summer, it’s time to start thinking of the best summer escapes.

-Since travelling to the rest of the world is more difficult with coronavirus, many of us are looking to spend summer in the Netherlands.
+Since travelling to the rest of the world is still a bit difficult with coronavirus, many of us are looking to spend summer in the Netherlands.
 From canals to lakes, here are the eight best places to chill out on a hot day in Utrecht.

 Kromme Rijn river